-Report: Apple will release an LTE-enabled Apple Watch this fall
+Apple Watch Series 3 rumors: LTE and new workouts on tap for fall update

+Update 8/28/17: Further examination of the HomePod firmware release shows a slew of new activities capable of being tracked by Apple Watch, including basketball, bowling, skiing, and sailing.

 Apple might have one more trick up its sleeve at its annual fall event.
-While we’re all waiting for a brand new iPhone that will reportedly bring a brand new design, wireless charging, and AR capabilities, it seems as though Apple is also working on an LTE-enabled Apple Watch that will bring phone independence once and for all.
+While we’re all waiting for a brand new iPhone that will reportedly bring a brand new design, wireless charging, and AR capabilities, it seems as though Apple is also working on an LTE-enabled Apple Watch Series 3 that will bring phone independence once and for all.

 According to a report by Bloomberg’s Mark Gurman, “at least some new Apple Watch models” this year will come equipped with LTE chips “planned for release by the end of the year.”
 That would allow users to receive notifications and phone calls without having an iPhone nearby, as well as download music and use third-party apps.

+In addition, Kuo also predicted that the cellular version of the Apple Watch Series 3 will only support LTE, not 3G connections.

-The report says Intel will be supplying the LTE chips for the new watch, a continuation of Apple’s quest for separation from Qualcomm as its primary modem supplier.
+Originally, Bloomberg reported that Intel will be supplying the LTE chips for the new watch, a continuation of Apple’s quest for separation from Qualcomm as its primary modem supplier.
 Apple began using Intel modems for some iPhone 7 models in an effort to reduce its reliance on Qualcomm.
 The two companies are engaged in a contentious court battle over patent infringement and royalties.

 Bloomberg says that Apple is already engaged in talks with carriers in the U.S. and Europe about plans to sell an LTE-enabled Apple Watch, with AT&T, Verizon, and T-Mobile reportedly on board.
 All three carriers already offer watch plans, with Verizon and T-Mobile charging $5 a month, and AT&T tacking on an extra $10 to your monthly bill.

+An analysis of the HomePod firmware, which revealed several secrets about the new iPhone, shows many new workouts available inside Apple Watch, including basketball, bowling, cricket, curling, dance, equestrian sports, fencing, fishing, golf, jump rope, kickboxing, lacrosse, pilates, skiing, surfing, and snow sports.
+The current version of the Workout app is limited to a few exercise categories: walk, run, cycle, swim, elliptical, rower, and stair stepper.
+There's also an "other" option that includes many of these sports, but it's just a label and they are not officially supported or tracked by the app.

+Apple is also reportedly planning to release a non-LTE model of the Apple Watch Series 3 in the fall.
+According to a new note from analyst Ming-Chi Kuo of KGI Securities, the new Apple Watch models will sport a similar form factor as current generations with built-in LTE being the only differentiating feature, despite Daring Fireball’s Jon Gruber comment about “all-new form factor."

 Apple updated its watch last fall with GPS and water resistance, but the design of Apple Watch hasn’t changed since it was originally unveiled in September 2014.
-Presumably the addition of LTE would require a case redesign, but Gurman’s report doesn’t detail anything about a new design.
-Daring Fireball's Jon Gruber chimed in with his own comment about "all-new form factor," however.

-Apple is expected to unveil its Series 3 watch alongside the iPhone 8 at its annual fall event.
+The company is expected to unveil its Series 3 watch alongside the iPhone 8 at its annual fall event.
 Apple is also currently beta testing the fourth version of watchOS, which brings new faces, complications, fitness capabilities, and a revamped Music app.
-Stay tuned to our watchOS FAQ for the features as we uncover them.
+Stay tuned to our watchOS FAQ for all the new features as they arrive.

 Watch this space: One of the biggest drawbacks to owning an Apple Watch is its heavy reliance on the iPhone.
 An LTE-enabled watch, especially one that is supported on all four major carriers, would go a long way toward turning Apple Watch from an accessory into a must-have gadget.